malcommac/Flow/README.md

 ### Install via CocoaPods

-[CocoaPods](http://cocoapods.org) is a dependency manager for Objective-C, which automates and simplifies the process of using 3rd-party libraries like SwiftDate in your projects.
+[CocoaPods](http://cocoapods.org) is a dependency manager for Objective-C, which automates and simplifies the process of using 3rd-party libraries like Flow in your projects.
 You can install it with the following command:

 ```bash
 $ gem install cocoapods
 ```

-> CocoaPods 1.0.1+ is required to build SwiftDate 4+ (along with Swift 3 and Xcode 8).
+> CocoaPods 1.0.1+ is required to build Flow.

 #### Install via Podfile

-To integrate SwiftDate into your Xcode project using CocoaPods, specify it in your `Podfile`:
+To integrate Flow into your Xcode project using CocoaPods, specify it in your `Podfile`:

 ```ruby
 source 'https://github.com/CocoaPods/Specs.git'